vfarcic/devops24/manuscript/01-sts.md

     app: db
 ```

 This time we set `clusterIP` to `None`.
 That will create a Headless Service.
+Headless service is a service that doesn’t need load-balancing and has a single service IP.

 Everything else in this YAML file is the same as in the one that used Deployment controller to run MongoDB.